Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

 ## Description

-[Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) is an application that acts as a local DNS Privacy stub resolver (using DNS-over-TLS).
+[Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) is an application that acts as a local DNS Privacy stub resolver using DNS-over-TLS.
 Stubby encrypts DNS queries sent from a client machine (desktop or laptop) to a DNS Privacy resolver increasing end user privacy.

 ## Requirements
 1. An Asus router with  [Asuswrt-Merlin](http://asuswrt.lostrealm.ca/) firmware installed.
-2. A USB drive with entware installed.
+2. A USB drive with [entware](https://github.com/RMerl/asuswrt-merlin/wiki/Entware) installed.
 Entware can be installed using [amtm - the SNBForum Asuswrt-Merlin Terminal Menu](https://www.snbforums.com/threads/amtm-the-snbforum-asuswrt-merlin-terminal-menu.42415/)

 The use of Stubby on Asuswrt-Merlin is experimental and not endorsed by the firmware developer.
 As an extra precaution, it is highly recommended to take a back-up of the jffs partition and the firmware configuration before proceeding with the installation.
 You can also use this script to uninstall Stubby and remove the changes made during the installation.